mantl/mantl/docs/bare-metal/README.md

 #### Chosing a static IP range

-I chose 172.16.222.x because its unlikely to overlap with anhy network I might move this cluster too.
+I chose 172.16.222.x because its unlikely to overlap with any network I might move this cluster too.

 #### Give it a static IP and set DNS and Gateway

 http://ask.xmodulo.com/configure-static-ip-address-centos7.html

-at the command line enter:
+At the command line enter:

     ip addr